Requesting repairs after a home inspection: What to request (and what’s reasonable)

 Do sellers have to fix everything revealed by home inspections?

-Although negotiating home repairs is quite common, it’s important to note that these repairs are not mandatory, and sellers cannot be forced to fix anything from the inspection report.
+Negotiating home repairs is quite common, but any resulting repairs are not mandatory, and sellers cannot be forced to fix anything from the inspection report.

-However, it’s in the seller’s best interest to find a resolution to close the deal.
+It’s in the seller’s best interest to repair major issues to close the deal.
 If the home inspection reveals problems that the buyer doesn’t want to deal with or pay for, they could walk away from the sale.
-In fact, if the buyer included a home inspection contingency in their purchase agreement, then they can cancel the deal without losing their earnest money deposit.
-Then the seller would have to start over and eat the time and costs of relisting the home.
+In fact, if you include a home inspection contingency in your purchase agreement, you can cancel the deal without losing your deposit.

 What is a reasonable request for home repairs?

-It’s reasonable to request repairs for any problems in the home that lead to health or safety concerns or problems that would require expensive fixes.
+It’s understandable for buyers to request repairs for any problems in the home that lead to health or safety concerns or problems that would require expensive fixes.
+For instance, issues with the home’s plumbing and electrical systems, as well as the roof, main foundation, and structure, are typically seen as reasonable requests.

-Consider the home’s plumbing and electrical systems as well as the roof, main foundation, and structure.
-If an issue would pose a safety risk or require you to dig deep into your pockets to fix, it’s likely a reasonable repair to request.
-When in doubt, a real estate agent or REALTOR® will be able to guide you through the home inspection process and help you identify which repairs to request.
+Here’s a rough guide: If an issue would pose a safety risk or require you to dig deep into your pockets to fix, it’s likely a reasonable repair to request.
+When in doubt, a real estate agent or REALTOR® can help you identify which repairs to request.

 Common repairs needed after a home inspection

-The most common repairs following a home inspection relate to the home’s key systems and overall structure.
-Here’s a list of some of the most frequently requested home repairs.
+The most common repairs following a home inspection relate to the home’s critical systems and overall structure.
+It’s not a bad idea for a buyer to have a home inspection checklist so they’re sure all the important things are addressed.
+Here’s a list of some of the most frequently requested home repairs:

 Roofing damage